Monday 1st March

 Wednesday 31st March

-The E&L notes that a national daily paper has protested against the term ‘Tommy’ for soldiers (and by extension ‘Jack’ for sailors), saying that it is degrading and insulting for the professionals and businessman who have joined the current conflict.
+The E&L notes that a national daily paper has protested against the term ‘Tommy’ for soldiers (and by extension ‘Jack’ for sailors), saying that it is demeaning to the professionals and businessmen who have joined the current conflict.
 Its origin is in the use of the name ‘Tommy Atkins’ as a generic reference to the ordinary soldier.